-In this segment, we briefly discuss the Laplace transform, Cramer's rule, Dirac where
+In this segment, we briefly discuss the Laplace transform, Cramer's rule, Dirac function and Heaviside's step function which give results about the stability of linear systems.
+We shall also apply known results on stability from the theory of matrices.